 - give adequate warning of any dangerous property conditions.1

-A property owner or occupier who is negligent in failing to keep the property in a reasonably safe condition may be liable for any injuries sustained on the property.
-The injured party may then be able to file a personal injury lawsuit against the property owner for damages.
+A property owner or occupier who is negligent in failing to keep the property in a reasonably safe condition may be liable for any injuries that their negligence caused you to sustain on the property.
+You may then be able to file a personal injury lawsuit against the property owner for compensatory damages.

 Common types of premises liability cases involve: